JCSDA/jedi-docs/docs/jedi-components/ufo/obsops.rst

 Description:
 ^^^^^^^^^^^^

-Observational operator for vertical interpolation of model levels for an observational atmospheric level where the pressure level is specified in cbars.
+Observational operator for vertical interpolation of model levels for an observational atmospheric pressure level.

 Code:
 ^^^^^